OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-streaming-python.md

    def read_mapper_output(file, separator='\t'):
        # Go through each line
        for line in file:
-           # Strip out hello separator character
+           # Strip out the separator character
            yield line.rstrip().split(separator, 1)

    def main(separator='\t'):
-       # Read hello data using read_mapper_output
+       # Read the data using read_mapper_output
        data = read_mapper_output(sys.stdin, separator=separator)
        # Group words and counts into 'group'
        #   Since MapReduce is a distributed process, each word
        #   may have multiple counts. 'group' will have all counts
-       #   which can be retrieved using hello word as hello key.
+       #   which can be retrieved using the word as the key.
        for current_word, group in groupby(data, itemgetter(0)):
            try:
-               # For each word, pull hello count(s) for hello word
+               # For each word, pull the count(s) for the word
                #   from 'group' and create a total count
                total_count = sum(int(count) for current_word, count in group)
-               # Write toostdout
+               # Write to stdout
                print "%s%s%d" % (current_word, separator, total_count)
            except ValueError:
                # Count was not a number, so do nothing